Headline graphs are from Creative Commons. Oscar the Octopus is an uncopyrighted original art work created by Walter Elias Disney.

 Aside from the guidance role, the Scrum Master provides vital analysis of team data, makes that data accessible to sponsors, and helps with any disconnects or dependencies that hamper the development team.
 The scrum master may not own exclusively those relationships outside the team.
 When teams are performing highly, they may take over managing some of those relationships, as well.
 The need for a full-time (or even part-time) Scrum Master may go away at the small team level - until they run into more complex situations where managing hurdles become a distraction.

 The adage goes that a good Scrum Master can handle two projects, a great one can handle only one.
-The reason for this is that Scrum Masters who do more than just facilitate meetings need time to carry out their responsibilities.
+Scrum Masters do more than just facilitate meetings.
 Data analytics, data communication, and roadblock busting take time and focus.
-If the Scrum Master’s time is so limited that all she has time for is facilitating a few ceremonies, then you’ve eliminated everything important; what’s left are things the development team could do itself.
+If the Scrum Master’s time is so limited that all she has time for is facilitating a few events, then you’ve eliminated what’s most important; what’s left are things the development team could do itself.

 I have seen some Scrum Masters who are more than double-booked, and who are impressive in their way.
 Sometimes they are highly knowledgeable of the system being worked on, of the organization’s politics, and of the development team.
 But over time, the same behaviors tend to surface: